finos/FDC3/docs/specs/browserResidentDesktopAgents.md

 ### Step 1 - Validating a connection

-The first BCP message received should be a "ValidateAppIdentity" message.
+The first BCP message received should be a "WCPValidateAppIdentity" message.
 With this message, the DA establishes or denies the connection.

 1) If the message contains an `instanceUuid` field then the app window might have navigated or refreshed and simply require reconnecting on a previously established instance.
 The DA SHOULD reestablish the connection if the `instanceUuid`, `appId`, WindowProxy and origin match what is already on record.
-When a connection is reestablished the DA MUST respond with a valid "IdentityValidationSucceeded" message.
+When a connection is reestablished the DA MUST respond with a valid "WCPValidateAppIdentityResponse" message.

 2) If the message does not contain an `instanceUuid`, or the record does not match, then proceed to authenticate the application.